RobustIntelligence/docs/docs/for_data_scientists/reference/tabular/subset_profiling.md

 - `confidence_level`: float, *default* = `0.95`

   For certain model performance metrics, confidence intervals are computed for the performance over each subset.
 This parameter allows you to set the confidence level used to determine the confidence interval.

-- `subset_summary_metric`: Optional[str], *default* = `null`

-  The subset performance degradation summary metric is calculated by taking the difference between the worst subset degradation and the overall degradation of the configured metric.

-- `num_feats_for_subset_summary`: int, *default* = `3`

-  The number of features over which the subset performance degradation summary metric is aggregated.
-Features with higher importance are selected first.